Fine Arts Department

 * Indicates course fee applied.

-- ADVANCED PLACEMENT TWO-DIMENSIONAL DESIGN*
+- ADVANCED PLACEMENT TWO-DIMENSIONAL DESIGN* (OFFERED AS STUDENTS QUALIFY)

-- ADVANCED PLACEMENT THREE-DIMENSIONAL DESIGN *
+- ADVANCED PLACEMENT THREE-DIMENSIONAL DESIGN* (OFFERED AS STUDENTS QUALIFY)

 This course introduces the studio experience through the exploration of in-depth design concepts, terminology, and various media.
 Projects include drawing, painting, printmaking, and 2D and 3D Design.
 The course is strongly suggested as a prerequisite for further work in studio art.
 For Third Formers.